-The corporate programme also includes additional funding of £40m for the Future Developments fund, and £21m as a capital programme portfolio risk contingency.
+The Corporate capital programme also includes additional funding of £40m for the Future Developments fund, and £33m as a capital programme portfolio risk contingency.
 The future developments fund is held to contribute towards schemes that have been identified but are not sufficiently detailed for inclusion in the capital programme at this time.
 There is a long list of projects that may require funding over the next 4 years.
-These include investment in infrastructure for schools and roads arising from increases in population, investment in health and social care service user accommodation, highways match funding of capital bids, and investment in the efficiency and productivity programme.
+These include investment in infrastructure for schools and roads arising from increases in population, investment in health and social care service user accommodation, highways match funding of capital bids, and investment in a new archives, collections and learning centre.
 The list of future developments is continually refreshed.
 Bids against the fund will be managed through prioritisation and where possible the identification of alternative funding sources.
 This approach forms part of the wider strategy to ensure that the capital programme is deliverable, affordable and the risks are understood, in line with CIPFA's requirements.

-The capital programme risk portfolio is there to cover adverse impacts that would potentially affect all schemes, such as exceptional excess inflation.
+The capital programme risk portfolio is there to cover adverse impacts that would potentially affect all schemes, such as exceptional excess inflation and the uncertainty of continuing current levels of government grants for highways and schools.
 The schemes for which a portfolio risk allocation is more likely to be needed are those which are highly complex and difficult to predict costs or external funding and are likely to span many years.
 Individual schemes are expected to maintain a risk register and appropriate risk contingency for known risks.
 The contingency should be set at the 50% likelihood level, unless agreed by the Director of Corporate Resources.